btwonion/telekinesis/README.md

 - vehicle drops (fabric only)
 - fishing drops (fabric only)

+## Compatibility
+The paper module of telekinesis is as of Minecraft version 1.20.2 discontinued cause of the lack of ability to register the enchantment.

 ## Configuration

 The configuration file can be found in the client/server directory.